deathtothecorporation/plunder-docs/a-simple-cog/json.md

 - [ ] what `parseJson` does, where it comes from.
 - how to respond _with_ JSON in GETS
 - how to respond _to_ JSON in POST/PUT

+---

+Once we're Creating, Reading, Updating and Deleting data on the backend, it will be helpful to have some predictable data structures to work with.
+Continue: